Episode 1: Simone The Not So Fearless

 Listen to this episode on spotify: https://creators.spotify.com/pod/show/simone-aliya/episodes/1--Simone-The-Not-So-Fearless-e305dj9

-I want to begin by dedicating this podcast to my Grandma Helen, a Holocaust survivor who had undiagnosed OCD, specifically the hoarding kind.
+I want to begin by dedicating this to my Grandma Helen, a Holocaust survivor who had undiagnosed OCD, specifically the hoarding kind.
 She didn’t let anybody into her house for twenty years, so we’d pick her up and bring her over to our house when I was a kid.
 Once, she opened her door wide enough that I saw a bottle of shampoo on the floor, and I remember thinking, “So that’s why Grandma doesn’t want us in her house.
 She’s embarrassed by the shampoo on her floor.”
-I must have been about seven years old.
+I was about seven years old.
 At our house in Boston, we’d sit together, mostly in silence.
 We held hands, watched “Wheel of Fortune,” ate Junior Mints, drew flowers, and played this card game called King’s Corner with rules she invented.
 In her Polish accent, she’d say, “Don’t tell nobody nothing.”